snookpy/track_to_trace/README.md

 ## TODOs

  - Convert date formating on Transportation widgets
+ - Show some text or error message when tracking is empty or wrong barcode number on Transportation widgets
  - Add date field for Package and  should order by date when fetching this data
  - Stored token on sqlite because token has a mounth expire and change the logic of get token (now, check only token is not empty)
  - Localizations